Tag Archive : best marriage counselor in Gurgaon

 • Spending Quality Time Together.
 This may be putting aside a full evening to spend in each other’s company so you can actually reconnect.

 • Physical Touch.
-This might be walking or sitting alone holding hands, giving hugs, receiving a neck or shoulder massage.
+This might be walking or sitting alone holding hands, giving hugs, or receiving a neck or shoulder massage.
 Sensual gestures to make your partner feel physically closer together.

 • Saying Good Things to Each Other.
 This may include paying compliments such as your hair looks nice’, ‘I really like you in that dress’, ‘you are a really very talented or simple affirmation of how you feel about each other.